PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The completed ownership move retains those boundaries and adds a direct owner/ wrapper ModelIR fingerprint comparison.

+The following QLinear Concat/Conv propagation remains a raw 608-line lowerer owner with one syntactic call in the same recovery sequence and two ordered runtime boundaries.
+Its dedicated contract now covers Pattern 1 quantized pre-Transposes, Pattern 2 float pre-Transpose before Quantize, Pattern 3 singleton Reshape before Quantize, Pattern 4 singleton-spatial metadata reinterpretation, multiple output adapters, a direct Concat adapter, dynamic batch signatures, per-axis qdim remap, idempotence, and nine rejection guards.
+The former 119-line giant ModelIR fixture is now in the focused qlinear module with an identical AST.

+Three strict xfails block extraction.
+Required `concat_out` and `q_out` tensors are checked only after planned input/metadata mutations begin, so either missing tensor produces a zero-statistic partial rewrite.
+A Dequantize output declared as a ModelIR output is not protected before its input and metadata are changed from NCHW to NHWC.
+These must be fixed as separate atomicity and public- boundary checkpoints.
+The established eight-model QLinear recovery survey recorded zero rewrites for this helper, so no duplicate real-model conversion was run for characterization and positive production ownership is not claimed.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter